 Accidental Death and Dismemberment (AD&D) insurance pays a benefit if the employee loses their life, limbs, eyes, speech or hearing due to an accident.
-The employees can purchase coverage for themselves only, or for their family in increments of \$10,000 up to a maximum of 10 times their Annual Base Benefits Rate or \$500,000, whichever is less.
+Employees can purchase coverage for themselves only, or for their family in increments of \$10,000 up to a maximum of 10 times their Annual Base Benefits Rate or \$500,000, whichever is less.
+VUMC benefit overview for accidental death and dismemberment can be found here under benefits: